-There were no amendments made to the original FY06 budget.
-54% of the expenditures were for the contract services with the MDC administrator and the MDC attorney, 31% was expended for public improvements, downtown tree wells and a gateway sign, and most of the remaining amount for administrative operating expenses.
-The Corporation initially budgeted to spend \$257,500 and spent \$243,153.
+There were no amendments made to the original FY07 budget.
+16% of the expenditures were for the contract services with the MDC administrator and the MDC attorney, 3% was expended for public improvements and downtown tree wells, 70% was expended for the purchase of land in downtown Meridian and most of the remaining amount for administrative operating expenses.
+The Corporation initially budgeted to spend \$1,464,620 and spent \$972,869.

-Property tax revenue was budgeted to be \$421,000; actual tax collected was slightly less at \$413,557.
+Property tax revenue was budgeted to be \$829,000; actual tax collected was slightly more at \$851,614.

-COMPONENT UNIT OF THE CITY OF MERIDIAN MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2006
+COMPONENT UNIT OF THE CITY OF MERIDIAN MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2007

-FY07 Budgetary Considerations
+FY08 Budgetary Considerations

-Fiscal year 2007 will be the MDC's fourth year of collecting property tax revenue.
-Based on estimates from the County Assessors office MDC's property tax revenue should almost double from the fiscal year 2006 amount.
-MDC's FY07 budgeted revenues include not only property tax revenue but use of fund balance in the amount of \$100,000 and establishing and using a line of credit for the amount of \$500,000.
+Fiscal year 2008 will be MDC's fifth year of collecting property tax revenue.
+Based on estimates from the County Assessors office, MDC's property tax revenue should increase from the fiscal year 2007 amount.
+MDC's FY08 budgeted revenues include not only property tax revenue but use of the fund balance and establishing and using a line of credit for the amount of \$2,500,000.

-Since it's formation in FY2002, MDC has gone from a \$15,000 budget to just under \$1.5 million in FY07.
+Since it's formation in FY02, MDC has gone from a \$15,000 budget to just over \$4.3 million in FY08.